‘I’m better than Liverpool’s Van Dijk’ – Former Everton defender Ibrahim Said | Goal.com

 Said was loaned to Everton from Al Ahly in 2003 but he failed to make a single appearance for the Toffees.

-It was with Ahly he found success with most as a player winning the Egyptian Premier League, Egyptian Cup, Caf Champions League and Caf Super Cup.
+He enjoyed his best days with Ahly, winning the Egyptian Premier League, Egyptian Cup, Caf Champions League and Caf Super Cup.